qteatime/kate/docs/source/user/manual/security/privacy.rst

    played them.
 You can choose to not have this data collected under ``Settings -> Play habits``.
 You can also delete any previously collected data (all of it, or for specific cartridges) from the same screen.

+**Audit log**
+   This includes things like what cartridges were installed, what permissions were granted, and similar changes to Kate's database.
+Logs are subject to the retention you specify in ``Settings -> Audit log``.

 You can erase all data Kate has stored locally and reset the console by going to ``Settings -> Diagnostics & Recovery`` and using the ``Delete all data``